jwcnewton/mail-client-adaptor/README.md

 # mail-client-adaptor
 A mail client written in Java

-# Work in progress currently just prints the subject, only on gmail
+## Work in progress currently just prints the subject, only tested on gmail

-# Example useage
+## Example useage

 ```java
 final String username = "Test@gmail.com";